Dr. Anne Jennifer Nash

 Assistant Professor, Voice

-2017-2018 performances include: Bea in Jake Heggie’s Three Decembers, an American Art Song recital in Oxford, UK, Ralph Vaughn Williams’s oratorio Dona Nobis Pacem, and multiple performances of Sister-Show Me Eternity, a touring collaboration between faculty from Skidmore College, the University of Nebraska at Kearney, and Concordia College on the life of poet Emily Dickinson.
+Performances in 2017-18 include: Bea in Jake Heggie’s Three Decembers, an American Art Song recital in Oxford, U.K., Ralph Vaughn Williams’ oratorio Dona Nobis Pacem, and multiple performances of Sister-Show Me Eternity, a touring collaboration between faculty from Skidmore College, the University of Nebraska at Kearney, and Concordia College on the life of poet Emily Dickinson.

 Opera performance highlights include appearances with Opera Philadelphia, Florentine Opera, Opera New Jersey, Opera Saratoga, Pine Mountain Music Festival, Lancaster Opera, Fargo-Moorhead Opera, National Opera Company, Interlochen Arts Festival and Bard SummerScape, in the roles of Susanna, Zerlina, Pamina, Despina, Nanetta, Alice Ford, Laurie, Adina, Armide, and Anne Trulove, among others.